plinss/acmebot/README.md

 TLSA records are specified per DNS zone, similar to 'alt_names', to specify which zone should be updated for each TLSA record.

-Each TLSA record maye be a simple pair of host name and a list of ports, or a host name and an object specifying further options.
+Each TLSA record may be a simple pair of host name and a list of ports, or a host name and an object specifying further options.

 * 'ports' specifies the port number for the TLSA record.